nix-community/nixd/nixd/tools/nixd/test/code-action/pack-attrs-inherit-conflict.md

 }
 ```

-No Pack action should be offered for single-segment paths (nothing to pack).
+No Pack action should be offered when inherit statement (inherit foo) conflicts with dotted path (foo.bar).

 ```
      CHECK:   "id": 2,
+     CHECK:   "result": []
 CHECK-NOT:    "Pack"
 ```